TringForAllTheBadges/USA-Luau/README.md

 ## what it does

-- works in many roblox games
+- works in most roblox games
 - predicts moving targets
 - fov circle
 - esp